-Should the stall doors stay open or closed when the stall is empty??
-Good question!
+Should the stall doors be open or closed when the stall is empty?

-One of my big pet peeves is half open (or half closed for you pessimists out there…) stall doors.
-But the key here is make a decision in your barn and stick to it.
+- One of my big pet peeves is half-open (or half-closed for you pessimists out there…) stall doors.
+But the key here is making a decision in your barn and sticking to it.

 A dutch door.
 Notice the latch that holds the top open so it’s not swinging in the wind.

 A small latch keeps the top window snug against the barn, so no flapping in the wind.

 Any door that swings into the barn aisle can get rammed by a passing horse or human or dog.

 - The upper door, which in many barns is left open, can provide for some swinging entertainment by your equine friend, or you can secure it open (the safe way).
 You can see in the photo below that this half of the door is secured with the same latch, just into a different mechanism to keep it open and not swinging into the barn aisle.

 A yoke door upper on a dutch door.

 A slide bolt mechanism to secure a dutch door to the wall.

 - I have heard of, but not seen, barn doors that swing into the stall.
 You must be vigilant and careful when opening and closing as the stall size is reduced as the door opens.